patrick--/easyhttp-cpp/README.md

 Getting started is as easy as including `easyhttp.hpp` in your source file.

-You probably want to create a `RequestConfig` object to store all relevant settings for your particualr HTTP request:
+You probably want to create a `RequestConfig` object to store all relevant settings for your particular HTTP request:

 ```cpp
 struct RequestConfig {